University of Florida Homepage

 African regionalism à la carte

-By Olivier Walther and Daniel Bach, 02/09/2024 The military juntas who broke away from ECOWAS on January 28th have simultaneously reiterated plans to establish their Alliance des États du Sahel (AES).
-They are also indicating that they wish to remain members of the West African Economic and Monetary Union that celebrated its 30th anniversary this […]
+By Olivier Walther and Daniel Bach, 02/09/2024 The military juntas who broke away from the Economic Community of West African States (ECOWAS) on January 28th have simultaneously reiterated plans to establish their Alliance des États du Sahel (AES).
+They are also indicating that they wish to remain members of the West African Economic and Monetary […]

 The Geography of Armed Conflicts in Africa, AAG 2024